smart-data-models/data-models/templates/Subject/README.md-Subject-template.md

+# soon to be replace by an automated version
 # README Template

 This file is a template of a README.md file located in the root of a repository.
 Texts have to be customized for Subject or Domain